 Common Service Problems

 Invariably, if sewage is backing up into your home or pooling in your yard, then there are typically a few culprits that can be viewed as the usual suspects in these matters:

-Age—In addition to the normal wear and tear associated with an old septic system, older tanks may have been placed at depths that would not be accepted today under newly established guidelines such as those placed too near the water table or in appropriate soil.
+Age—In addition to the normal wear and tear associated with an old septic system, older tanks may have been placed at depths that would not be accepted today under newly established guidelines, such as those set too near the water table or in appropriate soil.

-Broken Fittings—Septic systems are comprised of numerous parts and pieces that are subject to wear and tear such as tee fittings and tank baffles.
-These parts are designed to slow down the inflow and outflow of wastewater giving bacteria the time it needs to begin breaking down the waste.
-When these parts break the entire system works less efficiently, and that shows up in your poorly performing plumbing.
+Broken Fittings—Septic systems are comprised of numerous parts and pieces that are subject to wear and tear, such as tee fittings and tank baffles.
+These parts are designed to slow down wastewater inflow and outflow, giving bacteria the time it needs to begin breaking down the waste.
+When these parts break, the entire system works less efficiently, which shows up in your poorly performing plumbing.

 Lack of Maintenance—If allowed to build up, solid waste will build to the point where it is forced out of the tank and into the drain field.
-Once in the field the waste clogs the gravel and soil, which then causes wastewater to back up or erupt from the ground.
+Once in the area, the debris clogs the gravel and soil, which then causes wastewater to back up or erupt from the ground.

 Call Our Experts Here at Patriot Pros Plumbing

-More than just another HVAC business in town, we view ourselves as part of your neighborhood and community.
-Our goal is to build a relationship with our customers through superior customer service, quality equipment, and a friendly attitude throughout every season.
-Our team is trained to the highest quality with factory-certification and ongoing refreshers that keeps us up to date on the latest information in the HVAC industry.
+More than just another HVAC and Plumbing business in town, we view ourselves as part of your neighborhood and community.
+Our goal is to build a relationship with our customers through superior customer service, quality equipment, and a friendly attitude every season.
+Our team is trained to the highest quality with factory certification and ongoing refreshers that keep us updated on the latest information in the HVAC industry.